Yuhee2020/packs-and-cards/README.md

 # Packs and Cards

+#### An application for learning from cards.
+The user can create their own packs and add unique cards to them.
+Or use the cards of other users.
+####The application implements registration, login, password recovery, chat with other users, pages with deck cards and users.
+#### Used https and websocket to communicate with the server
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [Create React App](https://github.com/facebook/create-react-app).

 ## The following libraries are installed in this project

 - **TypeScript**
 - **React**
 - **Redux**